-That answer is important in many ways that I have discovered within myself but also as a person that reads very closely to many bloggers.
-The most important thing you can do for yourself as a healthy growing blogger is not get consumed by your blog.
+I have discovered over time that answer is important in many ways, but the most important thing you can do for yourself as a healthy growing blogger is not get consumed by your blog.

-Yes, the more you post new content and promote it (promoting is key to your result) then the more chances you have of readers coming to visit your blog and reading your posts, even possibly gaining subscribers but At What Cost?
+Yes, the more you post new content and promote it, the more chances you have of gaining new readers and subscribers but At What Cost?

-If I write everyday Monday through Friday and include all the other tasks I have to complete through the week as someone that is cultivating a ministry, developing a business with my blog, then add on my responsibilities as a wife and mother, I will over expand myself to the point that what looks like success on paper will never actually be success in my life.
+If I write everyday and include all the other tasks I have to complete throughout the week as someone that is; cultivating a ministry, developing a business with my blog, plus add my responsibilities as a wife and mother, I will expand myself to the point that what looks like success on paper will never actually be success in my life.

 The key factor to building a prosperous blog is more than just writing another post everyday, it is consistency.

-In simple form, my recommendation to any blogger is to post content twice a week on the same days of the week.
-If you are an avid writer and it comes natural to you without wasting any unnecessary time, then write 3 times week but the posting days must be consistent.
+In simple form, my recommendation to any blogger is to post consistently twice a week.
+If you are an avid writer and it comes natural to you, then write 3 times week but the posting days should be consistent.

 For example choose a Monday and Wednesday.
-Write on your editorial schedule every week that these are the days you will be posting new content for your readers.
+Write on your editorial schedule that those are the days you will be posting new content for your readers.
 Then you can send a friendly email on Thursday to your subscribers to say: “Hey all!
 Here are my two new posts for the week.
-Hope you all like, if you do, please share the love by sharing the posts!”
+Please share the love by sharing the posts!”
 Done!

-Well not actually, here’s the reason why posting everyday along with have a healthy balanced life is not compatible: you will need to create graphics for your posts, then market, then respond to the comments and emails, then post on social media and respond to those likes and comments, then continue promoting on Pinterest or any other forms of social media you promote on.
+A reason why posting everyday along with have a healthy balanced life is not compatible is because you will need to create graphics, promote, then respond to any comments and emails.
+You will also want to post on social media and respond to any likes and comments.

-To what you think is writing a post within a hour or two a day can easily turn to hours a day.
+To what you once thought would take a hour or two a day can easily turn to hours a day.

-I learned the hard way the sacrifice it can take and how easily you can become consumed by what you think is building your ministry and business.
-I came to a point that blogging was feeling overwhelming and tiring.
+I learned the hard way the sacrifice it can take and how easily you can become consumed.
+Blogging was starting to feel overwhelming and tiring.
 I was afraid that I was loosing my passion but that was not the case at all.
 I was losing the vision.
 The vision of why I first started.
-If I was truly doing what God called me to do in the order He originally gave me (you can read more about that here ) then I wouldn’t have became lost in the order and provision that was already there.
+If I was truly doing what God called me to do in the order He originally gave me then I wouldn’t have became lost in the order and provision that was already there.

 I took a step back, re-aligned my business with God’s purpose and decided to make a daily choice of Him directing the steps.
 My blog has since been prospering in ways that are important and rich to me.

-To receive emails and messages from readers of how much the words I wrote encouraged them is just the beginning of why I do what I do and why I have passion for it.
+To receive messages from readers of how much the words I wrote encouraged them is just the beginning of why I do what I do and why I have passion for it.

 Find your niche and be satisfied in it.
 Chase your passion and find richness in it.
 Find your God-given purpose and know His will is in it.